Literacy Studies at Hofstra

 The national adoption of the Common Core State Standards signals two things:

 - The need for certified literacy specialists as classroom teachers, literacy coaches, reading teachers, and as support for content area staff will increase across developmental levels.

 - The need for content-area teachers to consider acquiring professional certification in literacy as a means of helping them meet the reading and writing expectations of the CCSS in their math, science, English, or social studies classes.

 Response to Intervention (RTI) is policy aimed at providing support for all students, including students in high needs areas, students with disabilities, and English language learners.
 RTI uses assessment and documentation to provide evidence to inform adjustments in classroom learning experiences, and teaching practices, to address learners’ abilities and needs.
 Within an RTI framework, literacy specialists and classroom teachers with literacy certification are essential in literacy assessment and evaluation, providing instructional support, and sharing expertise with teachers seeking to support learners who are struggling.

-If you would like to discuss the advantages of adding literacy certification to your professional credentials, please contact the TLL office to schedule an appointment (516-463-5768) or email the acting program director, Dr. Jeanne Henry (email).
+If you would like to discuss the advantages of adding literacy certification to your professional credentials, please contact the department office to schedule an appointment (516-463-5751) or email the program director, Theresa McGinnis (email).

 The Doctoral Programs in Literacy Studies

 The doctoral programs in Literacy Studies (Ed.D. and Ph.D.) are committed to the exploration of literacy as part of people’s every day lives, in schools, communities, and families, as well as in the broader culture and in the world at large.
 Doctoral courses explore the relationships between literacy, language, literature, identity, culture, and society in order to help students develop a critical framework through which they understand, teach, and research topics related to literacy.